 Who charges less?Independent transfer services usually win out over banks when it comes to fees.
 There are several providers who will send a transfer for free with competitive exchange rates, including OFX, XE and TransferWise.

-- TransferWise is a peer-to-peer transfer service that uses the mid-market rate — the rate banks and transfer services use when they trade among themselves — so you can be certain you’re getting the best rate on your transfer.
+- TransferWise is a peer-to-peer transfer service that uses the mid-market rate — the rate banks and transfer services use when they trade among themselves — so you can be certain you’re getting the best exchange rate on your transfer.

 You can send your international wire transfer on the same day or initiate a transfer for a future date online or at a Chase bank branch.
 If you submit your transfer by 4 p.m.
-ET, it will be process the same business day.
+ET, it will be processed the same business day.

 With online banking, you can send repeat wire transfers to the same recipient and delegate others to request and approve wire transfers.